nwhitehead/tinysoundfont-pybind/README.md

     import tinysoundfont

-Each SF2 instrument is loaded into its own object:
+Each SoundFont instrument is loaded into its own object:

     sf = tinysoundfont.SoundFont('test/example.sf2')